snehap08/movieplatform_mern/README.md

 ### Install dependencies for both server and client:

-cd server
+- cd server
-npm install
+- npm install
-cd ../client
+- cd ../client
-npm install
+- npm install

 ### Run the application:

 Open two terminal windows.

-In the first terminal:
+1. In the first terminal:

-cd server
+- cd server
-npm start
+- npm start
 The server will run on http://localhost:5000.

-In the second terminal:
+2.In the second terminal:

-cd client
+- cd client
-npm start
+- npm start
 The client will run on http://localhost:5173.

 ### API Endpoints
-POST /api/auth/signup - User signup
+- POST /api/auth/signup - User signup
-POST /api/auth/signin - User signin
+- POST /api/auth/signin - User signin
-POST /api/movies/favorites/:id - Add a movie to favorites DELETE /api/movies/favorites/:id - Remove a movie from favorites GET /api/movies/favorites/:id - Check if a movie is in favorites
+- POST /api/movies/favorites/:id - Add a movie to favorites
+- DELETE /api/movies/favorites/:id - Remove a movie from favorites
+- GET /api/movies/favorites/:id - Check if a movie is in favorites

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.